-If you are traveling through South East Asia or anywhere else, one of my favorite things to do is take advantage of Airline layovers.
+Are you traveling anywhere with a long layover?
+One of my favorite things to do when traveling is to take advantage of Airline layovers.

-I recently flew through Kuala Lumpur and was able to enjoy the best of what this city has to offer, all without breaking the bank.
-It’s a huge hub for flying to and from Asia and a cheap alternative to flying into Singapore.
-Great architecture, cheap eats, and good shopping.
-And Malaysia has no departure fees.
+I recently flew through Kuala Lumpur and was able to enjoy the best of what this city has to offer, all within my budget and on a convenient layover.
+Kuala Lumpur is a huge hub for flying in and out of Asia, and is a cheap alternative to flying to Singapore.
+Malaysia has great architecture, cheap eats, and good shopping with no departure fees.

 Here is a recap of my 36 hours in Kuala Lumpur.

-One of my favorite things about traveling outside the USA is how easy it is to get from the airport to where you are going.
-Most airports have easy access to trains that will take you into the city.
+One of my favorite things about traveling in Asia is how easy it is to travel around directly from the airport.
+Most airports have easy access to trains that will take you right into the city.
 Even if you fly into a small airport, there will always be shuttle service.

 The train ride was approximately 30 minutes.
-We traveled through acres of palm trees, with the scenery becoming more and more industrial as we got closer to the city center.
+We traveled through acres of palm trees, with the scenery becoming more urban as we got closer to the city center.

-Upon arrival at the KL Sentral station, I bought a ticket for the KL Express Rail Link (KL Metro) for 1.6 RM, or $.38. to my hotel that was one stop away from the main station and right in the heart of Chinatown
+Upon arrival at the KL Sentral station, I bought a ticket for the KL Express Rail Link (KL Metro) for 1.6 RM, or .38 USD.The train took me directly to my hotel that was one stop away from the main station and right in the heart of Chinatown

 In Kuala Lumpur, rather than using cards or tickets for the public transportation system, you get an electronic token that you scan on your way in and deposit on your way out.

-I stayed at a Space Capsule Hotel for 65 RM, or $7.50 a night.
-It was open 24 hours.
-After dropping off my bags, I walked to the night market with a Russian girl I met, Sofi, who was staying at the same hotel.
+I stayed at a Space Capsule Hotel for 65 RM, or 7.50 USD a night and reception was open for 24 hours making check in a breeze.
+After dropping off my bags, I walked to the night market with Sofi, a Russian girl I had met at my hotel.
 She also lived in Bali and was in Kuala Lumpur on a layover.

-The market was filled with counterfeit designer products being sold for next to nothing: makeup, wallets, perfume, suitcases, shoes and, of course, knock-off watches.
-However, I was more interested in the food than shopping.
+The market was filled with counterfeit designer products sold for next to nothing: makeup, wallets, perfume, suitcases, shoes and, of course, knock-off watches.
+However, I was more interested in the food than a knock off Louis Vuitton wallet.

 We sat down at a local food court and enjoyed a meal together.
-Chicken stir-fried noodles and a local beer was 10 RM, or $2.40.
-It started to pour rain, so we stayed in the food court and watched the locals walk by, prepared with their umbrellas and rain gear.
+Chicken stir-fried noodles and a local beer was 10 RM, or 2.40 USD.
+It started to pouring, so we stayed in the food court and watched the locals walk by, aptly prepared with their umbrellas and rain gear.

 Day 1 Financial Break Down